AventusM/devops-with-kubernetes/README.md

 - Because it sounded easier
 - Biased answer since we've already got the postgres setup in place
 - Wanting to go outside vendor lock-in problems after running into them in earlier Firebase projects

+## 3.08 & 3.09

+#### Resource limits

+Set same (low-ish?) values for each container after seeing that the workload monitor charts were well within the limits.
+The memory usage is hovering between 60-75% constantly.

+Values set

+- 100m for CPU
+- 50Mi for memory

+Horizontal pod autoscaler is fairly conservative as it allows for exactly 1 replica and 25% target CPU utilization.
+The target percentage could be lowered still as the usage percentage is in the single digits.